 Renewable Natural Gas for buildings and developments

-To reach the Province’s emissions reduction targets, we’re aiming to have nearly three quarters of the gas in our system be renewable or low carbon3 by 2050.
-And demand for low-carbon energy is continuing to grow, with nearly 11,600 BC homes and businesses already using RNG.
+Demand continues to grow for this low-carbon energy, with more than 14,000 B.C. homes and businesses already subscribed to the voluntary RNG program.
 We’re working closely with the building sector to support builders and developers.
 Our energy solutions managers are here to answer questions about your next project and how RNG can be a fit.

 Common questions and answers about RNG

 North America’s natural gas systems are all interconnected, so when RNG is injected into the gas system, it mixes with conventional natural gas.
 This means that we’re unable to direct RNG to a specific location.
-However, the more RNG that is added to the gas system, the less conventional natural gas is needed, thereby reducing the use of fossil fuels.
+However, the more RNG that is added to the gas system, the less conventional natural gas is needed, thereby reducing the use of fossil fuels and overall GHG emissions.
 Find out how RNG is delivered.

 No special infrastructure, equipment or appliances are needed from builders or customers to use RNG.